Telos-Project/OmniQuery/README.md

 ###### 2.1.1.1.1 - Cross Dialect Usage

-If added to other list dialects, dynamic lists can be injected using the dynamic operator, which resolves to everything following itself and all content nested therein in the form of a dynamic list.
+If added to other LISP dialects, dynamic lists can be injected using the dynamic operator, which resolves to everything following itself and all content nested therein in the form of a dynamic list.